 In this article you’ll get a handle on how to roll over skepticism, knock out cynicism, and persuade those who meet you that you’re one of the good guys…or gals.

-The other day some guy (reading Coffee) dropped ALL of his CDs from Science of Influence 1-12 into a “soapy bathtub” and determined they were ruined.
+About ten years ago, some guy (reading Coffee) dropped ALL of his CDs from Science of Influence 1-12 into a “soapy bathtub” and determined they were ruined.
 (What the heck were you thinking taking me in the bath tub…I’m not that kind of a guy…at least not on the first date?!)

 So he writes a note and asks us to replace them all!

 Part of our warranty is that if a CD breaks, return it to us now and we’ll replace it.

 “Kevin, this guy killed all 12 of his Science of Influence CD’s.
 What should I do?”

 “Send him 12 live ones.”

 It’s what you do.
 It’s not that the customer is “always right”, because sometimes the customer is a goof ball.
 It’s about how you conduct yourself and your business.

 KEY POINT: Establishing permanent trust that you don’t have to earn over and over again is the single most powerful sales tool you have.